Udi1988/Udeshan-Moodley/README.md

 ## 📈 Career Goals

 I'm looking to join a QA team where I can:
-- Apply my automation skills
+- Apply my manual testing & automation skills
 - Contribute to high-quality software
 - Continue learning in DevOps and Test Automation